OpenKinect/libfreenect2/README.md

 Probably not working:
 * ASMedia Technology Inc. Device 1142

 Finally, it's also possible that your executable is not actually using the patched libusb from the depends/ folder which is required at the moment.
-Check this using `ldd`, and adjust your `LD_LIBRARY_PATH` if necessary.
+Check this using `ldd | grep libusb` (shows libusb-1.0 under `depends/`), and adjust your `LD_LIBRARY_PATH` if necessary.

 ### I'm seeing the color camera stream, but no depth/IR (black windows).